 Economics is a very diverse subject that links to many aspects of our everyday life and society, but also links in to geography and history.
 Everyone does the same seven modules in first year to get a sound knowledge of the subject.
 These modules are, however, very diverse in nature.
 They range from Mathematics and Statistics, to looking at the past in the Historical Perspectives on Economics Growth module, and analysing a range of data in Economic Data Analysis.
 In second year, you can begin to tailor modules to your interests and areas of possible future study.
 In the third year you’ll have total reign over your module options.

-The Department of Economics also allows you to change your course up until the end of first year.
+Economics also allows you to change your course up until the end of first year.
 This is because all Economics and Related Studies degrees do the same seven modules in first year!
 So don’t worry if you applied for a straight Economics degree but by June suddenly realise that you love finance or are much more interested in econometric theory instead.
 You can still specialise in these disciplines by switching to an Economics and Finance degree, or Economics and Econometrics!

 Societies and extra-curricular

 Societies are a brilliant way to make friends and meet your course mates.
 They can also provide opportunities to gain experience, acquire a new skills, enhance your CV and boost your employability.

 At the University of York, there are a number of Economics related societies on offer to join:

 The Economics Society, or ‘Econsoc’ as it is more commonly known, is one of the largest academic societies on campus.
 It organises both social and career events.
 Recently I attended their Spring Formal, held at the ASK Italian in town.
 It was a lovely evening filled with great food, many drinks and sophistication (before we all rolled up to Revs!).
 The Econsoc Facebook page also keeps its members in the loop with the latest internship opportunities and networking events.